 Interestingly, the notion that John, son of Zebedee, was the Beloved Disciple and the one who wrote the Fourth John's Gospel is the traditional belief.
 Many of the early Christian Church fathers asserted the apostle John was the author.
 Irenaeus, writing around 200 CE, was the first to denote John as the Beloved Disciple.
 Polycarp and the church historian Eusebius both back up this claim.
 These ancient attributions led to the Fourth Gospel being known as the Gospel of John.
 Church tradition has held that the same John, son of Zebedee, wrote the Gospel as well as the letters 1, 2, 3 John, and the book of Revelation.

 What does knowing who wrote the Gospel of John add to one's experience of reading this New Testament book?
 As we've discussed, John's Gospel is set apart from the other three Gospels by its structure and intention.
 John's Gospel tells his purpose for writing the Gospel in John 20:31:

 "These are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have eternal life in his name."

 John, as the disciple whom Jesus loved, was writing to convey the enormity of his experience walking alongside Jesus in his ministry.
 For John, this Gospel account is less about conveying linear events as he experienced them and more about conveying the significance Jesus has had upon all of creation.
-The Gospel of John was written by a disciple of Jesus--a member of the inner circle in order to convey the majesty and mystery of God's love for the world as embodied in Jesus.
+The John's Gospel was written by a disciple of Jesus--a member of the inner circle in order to convey the majesty and mystery of God's love for the world as embodied in Jesus.

 If you want to learn more about the Gospel of John and the rest of scripture, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.